abey79/calc/README.md

 Type error: mismatched types int and float for binary operator
 ```

-This is annoying, but that's ok since the purpose of _calc_ isn't really to be used—and this justifies the type checker's existance.
+This is annoying, but that's ok since the purpose of _calc_ isn't really to be used—and this justifies the type checker's existence.

 _calc_ support variables: